experimentzone-team/ExperimentZoneSite/collections/_podcasts/2020-08-17-make-creativity-a-priority-in-your-cro-process.md

 ##### Guido Jansen 0:10

 Today we're going to talk about how to make creativity a priority zero process, and how to level up your zero research.
 And we'll be doing that together with AJ Davis.
 AJ is an industry expert in user experience strategy with a proven track record for delivering measurable value to clients.
 He's the founder of optimization agency experiment zone.
 And before that she led optimization strategy for Fortune 500 companies during her tenure at Kia has.
-And she was also the lead UX researcher for a product that we all at least played around with, which is Google Optimize.
+And she was also the lead UX researcher for a product that we all at least played around with, which is Google Optimize*.
 My name is Peter, we also welcome to zero cafe, the podcast where I show you the behind the scenes optimization themes, and talk with their specialists about data and meaning driven optimization and implementing a culture transition and delegation.
 In case you missed it, in a previous episode, I spoke with somebody about why empathy is the most important skill for any professional, you can listen to that episode on the zero have a website or in the podcast app, be honest.
 Now, this episode of zero Cafe is made possible by our partners sites back online influences contentsquare, comfortable calm and online dialogue.
 Welcome to season two, Episode 33 to AJ a warm welcome to coffee.
 And let's start off with how you got started with UX.

 <br>

 ##### AJ Davis 1:36

 Great, thanks for having me on.
 So what I do is I do <a class="glossary-word" href="https://experimentzone.com/support/glossary/#Conversion">conversion</a> rate optimization cross with user experience research.
 So I started my career as a user experience researcher.
 And then I moved into <a class="glossary-word" href="https://experimentzone.com/support/glossary/#Conversion">conversion</a> rate optimization.
-I was working at Google for a while and I got the chance to work on the Google optimized product and to see how people do CRM and what AV testing is all about, and decided to go and do that.
+I was working at Google for a while and I got the chance to work on the Google optimize* product and to see how people do CRM and what AV testing is all about, and decided to go and do that.
 So I worked for a company called clear head in Austin, Texas for a while.
 And then I started my own owning I started my own agency called experiment then three years ago,

 <br>

 ##### Guido Jansen 2:07

-what would stand out the most if you if you think back on looking at how people use Optimizely or sorry, Google Optimize?
+what would stand out the most if you if you think back on looking at how people use Optimizely or sorry, Google Optimize*?
 What stands out the most?
 What's the what are the weird things that you remember people doing?

 <br>